Cycling the Congo Nile Trail: Stories From the Road

 The Rhythm of the Trail

-Villages, Smiles, and Human Encounters
+Villages, Smiles, and Encounters

 These encounters remind us of humility, respect, and presence.
 If you’re preparing for your trip, don’t miss our guide on how to be a respectful visitor in Rwandan villages.